Volunteer Code of Conduct and Policies

 Volunteers are welcome to shop at the food bank, but must be done within the following rules:

-- Volunteers are allowed to hold a few donated items aside during their shifts.
-These items can be stored in crate storage in the walk-in cooler (pictured below).
+• Volunteers are allowed to hold a few donated items aside during their shifts.
+These items can be stored on the designated rack in the walk-in cooler (ask staff if you do not see it).
 This is the ONLY place these items can be stored (no storage of items in lockers or in hiding spaces).
 Food stored elsewhere will be stocked onto shelves.

 To do a full shop:

-- Head to the front of the house to log your shop.
-You must log your shop either with the front of house or on the log shop clipboard near check-in (pictured below, ask a floor manager if you cannot find).
-Please shop within the limit guidelines that we ask of customers (family size, limits on items).
+• Head to the front of the house to log that you have shopped.
+You must log your shop either with the check-in person in the front of the house or on the log shop clipboard near check-in (ask a floor manager if you cannot find it).
+Please shop within the limits that we ask of all customers (family size/household limits on certain items).

 Stashing groceries and not following the food bank shopping policy will be corrected on the spot by floor managers, and you will be asked to put donations back.
 Repeated behavior will lead to a meeting with the volunteer manager.